-The activities included in the 2010 Project are designed to gather additional information about the condition of Potato Lake and its watershed.
-Extensive water quality data in Potato Lake, in tributaries flowing into the lake, and in two smaller lakes within the watershed that eventually drain to Potato Lake will be collected.
-Information necessary to complete basic water and nutrient budgeting to determine nutrient loading to the lake from various sources will also be collected.
-Public input into management decisions made on behalf of the lake will be gathered through a Lake User Survey that will be distributed to all lake riparian owners and other interested parties.
-Survey responses will be evaluated and incorporated in the management recommendations made for the lake.
-The plant community within Potato Lake will be evaluated by completing an early-season and a mid-season point-intercept plant survey of the entire lake.
-The presence or absence of such invasive species as Eurasian water milfoil and curly-leaf pondweed will be documented.
+The activities included in the 2010 Project were designed to gather additional information about the condition of Potato Lake and its watershed.
+Extensive water quality data in Potato Lake, in tributaries flowing into the lake, and in two smaller lakes within the watershed that eventually drain to Potato Lake were collected.
+Information necessary to complete basic water and nutrient budgeting to determine nutrient loading to the lake from various sources were also collected.
+Public input into management decisions made on behalf of the lake were gathered through a Lake User Survey that was distributed to all lake riparian owners and other interested parties.
+Survey responses were evaluated and incorporated in the management recommendations made for the lake.
+The plant community within Potato Lake was evaluated by completing an early-season and a mid-season point-intercept plant survey of the entire lake.
+The presence or absence of such invasive species as Eurasian water milfoil and curly-leaf pondweed was documented.

-Lake, tributary, watershed, plant, and water and nutrient budgeting information will be combined with general lake and watershed characteristics, fish and wildlife information, and current and past management activities to create an Aquatic Plant Management (APM) Plan for Potato Lake.
-A top/bottom historic paleocore (lake sediment sampling) will be completed to determine if current water quality conditions in the lake are substantially different from conditions more than 100 years ago.
-Results from this study and the historic paleocore will be combined with results from the 2005 study to determine if more comprehensive lake and watershed management planning is necessary.
-Lake User education will include a watercraft inspection program, Eurasian watermilfoil (EWM) and other aquatic invasive species (AIS) monitoring, and a Lake User Fair to promote good lake stewardship activities.
+Lake, tributary, watershed, plant, and water and nutrient budgeting information was combined with general lake and watershed characteristics, fish and wildlife information, and current and past management activities to create an Aquatic Plant Management (APM) Plan for Potato Lake.
+A top/bottom historic paleocore (lake sediment sampling) was completed to determine if current water quality conditions in the lake are substantially different from conditions more than 100 years ago.
+Results from this study and the historic paleocore was combined with results from the 2005 study to determine if more comprehensive lake and watershed management planning was necessary.
+Lake User education included a watercraft inspection program, Eurasian watermilfoil (EWM) and other aquatic invasive species (AIS) monitoring, and a Lake User Fair to promote good lake stewardship activities.